 - Working on bringing emotional awareness to the schemas

-The worksheets described below can help in one or all of these three phases, and can be used individually or with a therapist—they will likely be more effective when completed with a therapist.
+The Schema Therapy worksheet described below can help in one or all of these three phases, and can be used individually or with a therapist—it will likely be more effective when completed with a therapist.